scitech-isi/scitech-isi.github.io/_posts/2023-04-12-job-Postdoctoral Fellow.md

 ---
 title: "Job: Postdoctoral Fellow
 image: /images/news/job add graphic.jpg
+description: "The USC Information Sciences Institute’s Science Automation Group (SciTech) is seeking to hire a Postdoctoral Fellow with a Ph.D. degree in computer science."

+date: 29 August 2023
+layout: post
+categories:
+  - news
+---

 The USC Information Sciences Institute’s Science Automation Group (SciTech) is seeking to hire a Postdoctoral Fellow with a Ph.D. degree in computer science.
 The position involves working on projects related to scientific workflow management, distributed systems, and the application of AI